uber-node/ringpop-node/docs/references.md

 ### M

-- **Membership list**: Ringpop uses a variation of swim to disseminate membership updates across the members of a membership list, which contains additional metadata like the incarnation number, instances’ addresses, and status (alive, suspect, faulty, etc.).
+- **Membership list**: Ringpop uses a variation of SWIM to disseminate membership updates across the members of a membership list, which contains additional metadata like the incarnation number, instances’ addresses, and status (alive, suspect, faulty, etc.).
 Members ping each other in random fashion until they get through the full membership list, rotate the list, then repeat the full round of pinging.
-Multi-cast:
+- **Multi-cast**:

 ### N